How to get your kid to wear a mask

 And what happens if your child just throws a tantrum and refuses to wear a mask?

 Sammon says that this happens with many children who don’t want to go through with uncomfortable, but medically-necessary, procedures at the hospital.
 When it happens, don’t try to force the issue (and don’t take your child to a place where masks are necessary).
 Instead, change the topic and do something else.
 Come back to the mask idea later, perhaps with a new game or a different way of framing mask-wearing.
-Your child could well come around the second or third (or tenth) time you bring it up.
+Your child could well come around the 2nd or 3rd (or 10th) time you bring it up.